pydanny/pydanny-event-notes/leanstartup2012/index.rst

 1. Don't Ask Your Uncle.
 In other words, don't ask people you know will say nice things.
 2. Set up a booth, do a public demo
 3. Interview potential customers.
+4. Put your office where your customers are
+5. Throw a party
+6.